lobsterjay/NBA-PAR-LSTM/README.md

 This GPT-4 assisted project predicts the next game performance of an NBA player using a simple LSTM model.

 NBA PAR Prediction using LSTM

-Description
+Description:

 This project uses a simple LSTM model to predict the next number in a series of NBA player performance statistics, such as points, assists, rebounds, and three-pointers made.
 The program fetches the required data for a specific player by scraping a webpage and then trains the LSTM model on the data to make predictions.

-Dependencies
+Dependencies:

 Python 3.x
 Requests